My Claude Code Sandbox

 Figure 2: Isolation layers at runtime.

-To limit connections to arbitrary endpoints, all network traffic routes through local proxies.
+All network traffic routes through local proxies.
 Anthropic's engineering post describes the design: HTTP, HTTPS, and SOCKS traffic go through proxy servers on localhost.
 DNS resolution and direct TCP connections to external hosts are blocked.
 When the agent tries to reach a domain not on the allowlist, the request goes to Claude Code's permission system and I see a prompt.